shubhamk0027/MockServer/README.md

 3. The path can have directory names as a regular expression as should in the tutorial above

 4. Payloads can have strict checking type or normal checking.
-For more about how the payload comparison is happening, see https://github.com/skyscreamer/JSONassert
+For more about how the payloadResponse comparison is happening, see https://github.com/skyscreamer/JSONassert

 5. Schema matching is done with the help of skyscreamer library, https://github.com/everit-org/json-schema